 Activate the iPhone with iTunes.
 I had to create a new iTunes account with a French address to get through the activation steps.
 Once done you have a working iPhone!
 Only one problem though, every phone call to your friends will be an extremely expensive international call.

 Call 722 (in France) or +33607626464 (international), press 9 (speak with someone) and ask the operator for an iPhone unlock.
 You’ll need your French phone number (as verification?).
 Orange will now send a letter to your address with the “unlock code”.
 They won’t send the letter to an address outside of France and your registered address is the store where you bought the phone so that’s where your letter will be.

-The following is something a friend of mine found out and so far it seems to work.
-We tried this procedure 3 times with 3 different French iPhones with exactly the same results.
+The following is something a friend of mine found out and so far, it seems to work.
+We tried this procedure 3 times with 3 different French iPhones with the same results.

-The trick is to restore your iPhone with you own SIM card, not the new Orange one.
-Insert you own SIM card in the phone (we all used the Belgian Base SIM) and restore the iPhone as described earlier. iTunes will crash with an “unknown error” message and once recovered you should see the the “Congratulations, your iPhone has now been unlocked” message showing up.
+The trick is to restore your iPhone with your own SIM card, not the new Orange one.
+Insert your own SIM card in the phone (we all used the Belgian Base SIM) and restore the iPhone as described earlier. iTunes will crash with an “unknown error” message and once recovered you should see the “Congratulations, your iPhone has now been unlocked” message showing up.

 You now have an unlock French iPhone!
-One small problem though, you still can’t call anyone (if you live in a country where they don’t sell the iPhone yet).
+One minor problem though, you still can’t call anyone (if you live in a country where they don’t sell the iPhone yet).